 The College once again was immersed in a wealth of curricular and extracurricular activities and events including assemblies, concerts, carnivals, end of year presentation and graduation evenings, excursions/incursions, Islamic events and much more ensuring the educational needs of our students remain of paramount importance and that no student is deprived in any way from reaching their full potential.
-My sincerest congratulations, on behalf of the Board of Directors, to all those involved under the leadership of the principal, Mr. Osman Karolia.
+Our volunteer work with environmental initiatives and feeding the homeless ensured students, staff, parents, and alumni were of service to local and wider communities as part of our strategic goals and objectives.

-It is with satisfaction that we see Arkana College continuing to play a leading role in the Islamic school community, the broader Muslim community and amongst the different communities of NSW.
-The school is engaged in a myriad of initiatives and fundraisers with money raised for various charities here in Australia and abroad.
-I convey my heartfelt thanks to all staff, students and parents of Arkana College.
+Arkana College continues to play a leading role in the Islamic school community, the broader Muslim community and amongst the independent school's sector in NSW and Australia.
+The school is engaged in a multitude of initiatives and fundraisers with money raised for various charities here in Australia and abroad.
+I convey my heartfelt thanks to all staff, students, and parents of Arkana College.